yetanotherco/zk_arcade/test/stress/README.md

     npm install
     ```

-2. Add your funded account for the tested network in either `sepolia_rich_accounts.csv` or `rich_accounts.json`.
+2. Add your funded account for the tested network in either `data/sepolia_rich_accounts.csv` or `data/rich_accounts.json`.
     - If needed, you can generate test accounts for Devnet using the generate_rich_wallets.sh script: `./generate_rich_wallets.sh <accounts_number>`
-3. Make sure that `solution.json` contains a valid solution.
+3. Make sure that `data/solution.json` contains a valid solution.
 Note that it does not need to be updated between runs.

 4. Run the Test

     ```bash
-    node stress_test.js
+    node src/stress_test.js
     ```